 Accurate > Complete Product Data

-Don’t worry if the data you submit isn’t absolutely complete (including all desired but not required fields of data) – instead, make sure what you do submit is as accurate as you can make possible.
+Don’t worry if the data you submit isn’t complete (including all desired but not required fields of data).
+Instead, make sure what you do submit is as accurate as possible.

 If you represent a product incorrectly, customers are much more likely to submit negative feedback against you.
 If you’re unsure about certain product data, double-check it with the manufacturer/supplier before you list the product.